zuanoc/ionic-tabs-sqlite/README.md

-# An Example App Using Ionic Framework App With Pre-Filled SQLite DB
+# An Example App Using Ionic Framework With Pre-Filled SQLite DB

 Install ionic